 So how do you fix the sound of your headphones by yourself?
-Below are quick fixes you need to get your earbuds working again.
+Check out the quick fixes below and get your earbuds working again.
 Hopefully, the device is not that damaged.

 One of the most common audio problems is when the headset only works on one side of the ear.
 Normally, this brings many users to believe that their headphone is already broken.
 Not too fast.
 There are common issues with headsets that can be quickly addressed.

 But in such a case that you are decided to get a new one, do a double-check first, or make it triple.
 You might regret it buying a $300 replacement only to find out that the problem is the audio source.
 See?
 It pays to be clever.

 <<Are you looking for a high-quality headset?
 We found 17 top-of-the-line models ideal for online teaching.